Few-shot Action Recognition with Permutation-invariant Attention: Conclusions

+We have proposed a new few-shot Action Recognition Network (ARN) which comprises an encoder, comparator and an attention mechanism to model short- and long-range temporal patterns.
+We have investigated the role of self-supervision via spatial and temporal augmentations/auxiliary tasks.
+Moreover, we have proposed a novel mechanism dubbed {\em attention by alignment} which tackles the so-called distribution shift of temporal positions of discriminative long-range blocks.
+By combining losses of self-supervision and attention by alignment, we see gains of up to 6\% accuracy.
+We make our dataset splits publicly available to facilitate fair comparisons of few-shot action recognition pipelines.

-Below we demonstrate the detailed train-validation-test splits used in our paper.
-Though the limited previous works propose some evaluation splits on the classic action recognition datasets, they differs in every paper thus making it impossible to produce fair comparisons with other works.
-Additionally, some splits \eg, proposed in \cite{mishra2018generative}, have no validation set, which makes the results not convincing as the model can be highly overfitted to test set, and has limited generalized capability.
-Here we want to fix these problems and formally introduce the new splits as the standard benchmarks, which can more accurately demonstrate the models' performance, and also make it easier to fairly compare with the future few-shot action recognition works.
+Below we demonstrate the detailed training/validation/testing splits used in our paper.
+Though the limited number of previous works propose some evaluation splits on several action recognition datasets, they differ in every paper thus making it very difficult to produce fair comparisons with other works.
+Additionally, most of works use random train/test splits and have no validation set, thus making the results suffer from high variance and potentially overfitting to the test data.
+As we aim to fix these problems, we formally introduce three new evaluation protocols as the standard benchmarks, which can help compare models more accurately in a fair setting.

-\subsection{HMDB51 \cite{Kuehne11}}
+\subsection{HMDB51}

 \textbf{Actions of Train Split (31):} brush hairs, catch, chew, clap, climb, climb stairs, dive, draw sword, dribble, drink, fall floor, flic flac, handstand, hug, jump, kiss, pullup, punch, push, ride bike, ride horse, shake hands, shoot bow, situp, stand, sword, sword exercies, throw, turn, walk, wave.